CUBRID/cubrid-testtools/doc/jdbc_compatibility_guide.md

+# JDBC Compatibility Test Guide

 # 1. Test Objective
-The JDBC compatibility test is aimed to test CUBRID compatibility with different version's JDBC driver and server.
+JDBC compatibility test is aimed to test CUBRID compatibility with different version's JDBC driver and server.
 Actually the test cases are the same with SQL/MEDIUM test.

 # 2. JDBC Compatibility Test via CTP
 The JDBC compatibility test only supports the Linux platform.
 It includes sql cases and medium cases.
 There is a difference in CUBRID installation with the SQL/MEDIUM test.